 - A washed 1L carton of milk or juice.
 (You could paint it beforehand if you want to.)

-- Scissors 🗸
+- Scissors

 - Sticky tape

-- Cotton wool (or toilet roll would do)
+- Or toilet roll would do)

 - Small food items like raisins, a piece of cheese and a biscuit

-- To download a free teachers' pack with three classroom activities, videos and quizzes please visit guardiansofthegut.org. - Sor more info on our research please see quadram.ac.uk
+- To download a free teachers' pack with three classroom activities, videos and quizzes please visit guardiansofthegut.org. - For more info on our research please see quadram.ac.uk